mateustsleao/hiring-challenge/README.md

 - SOLID

 The Design Patterns used were:
-- Factory
-- Adapter
+- Factory (Present through the application.
+One of the principles used was in the main layer Building process)
+- Adapter (Present through the application.
+One of the Clean architecture pillars)
-- Composite
+- Composite (for validation)
-- Dependency Injection
+- Dependency Injection (Present through the application.
+To decouple the components and respect the SOLID principles)
 - Abstract Server
 - Builder
-- Singleton
+- Singleton (Present in abstraction server)
+- Decorator (Present in the Logger)

 The project is divided into 2 principle parts (scr and tests).
+I choose this approach to facilitate my building process.

 The scr is divided into layers segregations.

 ### 1) Domain Layer
   Define the critical business rules of a domain.
 In our context, the ticket model with all the necessary information.

   This layer is also composed of Use Cases.

   The use cases contain all the application business rules.
 This abstraction is responsible for encapsulating and implementing all the use cases of the system.
   Also, can be described by the high-level user operations.

   Finally, the Domain layer doesn't have a dependency on external layers.
 But 2 other layers have a relation with it: The data layer and the presentation layer.

 ### 2) Data Layer
   The main objective for the data Layer is to provide a dependency injection for the domain layer and the infra layer (more external layer).
   For example, the DbAddTicket implements an interface called AddTicketRepo (A repo for the use-case AddTicket).
 Furthermore, the TicketMongoRepo also implements